-Medical emergencies are tough to avoid when living with mito or caring for a child or adult with mitochondrial disease.
+Medical emergencies are tough to avoid when living with mito or caring for a child or adult with Related to the mitochondria. disease.
 Preparedness is empowering and provides a path for faster and effective care.

 Complex, chronic disease is challenging both for the patients/families and for the medical staff in emergency departments, on-call clinics, and covering physicians called upon to treat mito patients in times of crises.
 Factors that hamper trust and communication include: